Strata Document Review – Condos and Townhomes in Victoria, BC

 Strata documents tell you about the financial health of a condo or townhome development, the condition of the common property e.g. the building and its major systems, any rules or bylaws that must be adhered to as an owner and give insight into how well the strata is managed.
 As your Realtors, we will also review the documents so we can highlight red flags and answer any questions that came up when you reviewed the documents.
 However, you must also take responsibility for the review of the strata documents.

-• 2 years of financial documents
+• two years of financial documents

 • current Form B

-• current bylaws and rules
+• current Bylaws and any Rules

-• all depreciation and engineering reports
+• all depreciation reports, building envelope condition assessments, and engineering reports

 • all legal opinions obtained by the strata corporation in the past 5 to 6 years